NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/setup/lab-setup.rst

 1. `be able to login to Uppmax and use the node allocation <Using computational resources>`_
 2. `access files prepared for the tutorial <Directory structure>`_ and keep folder structures organised
 3. `learn how to read commands and use module system on Uppmax <Commands and modules>`_
+4. if you work without access to Uppmax: `check the dependencies <Software Dependencies>`_

 :raw-html:`<br />`